 One wistful evening in 2001, four friends got together over samosa and chai and reminisced about the arts that they had grown up with back home in India.
 The notes of the sitar, the tinkling of ghungroos, the strains of the morning aalap, and lines of a hindi play.
 And somewhere they found the strength and determination to start a group that supports dreamers that practice these arts and want to make them real for the people of Seattle.
 And Pratidhwani was born.
-On May 5, 2003, Pratidhwani was incorporated as a 501(c)3 non-profit in Washington state with the goal of helping fellow immigrants from South Asia a supportive platform to practice their arts.
+On May 5, 2003, Pratidhwani was incorporated as a 501(c)3 non-profit in Washington state with the goal of helping fellow immigrants and their descendants from South Asia a supportive platform to practice their arts.

 Promote and cultivate performing arts of the Indian subcontinent, by empowering performing artists.